starling021/ehtools/README.md

    -h  --help              Give this help list.
 ```

- * To create ehtools application you need to execute the following command:
+ * To create ehtools application you need to execute the following command.
 ```
 The ehtools install.sh will ask you to "create" or "not create" ehtools application and if you answered "not